 Disposable nappies create hundreds of thousands of tonnes of landfill around the world every year.
 They also have a global warming impact from their manufacture and disposal.
 Their manufacture actually has the biggest impact.

 The biggest environmental impact of cloth nappies happens during their use.
-They use detergents, water and energy during rinsing, washing and drying.
+You have to use detergents, water and energy for rinsing, washing and drying cloth nappies.